 1. Ohana Health Fair

-This annual event for the community will be held at Lincoln Elementary School on Saturday, March 2, 2019.
-There may be opportunities to develop health education-related activities for participants, work closely with kupuna, and/or participate in pre-arranged activities.
+This annual event for the community will be held at Lincoln Elementary School on Saturday, March 7, 2020.
+There may be opportunities to develop health education-related activities for participants, work closely with kupuna and/or participate in pre-arranged activities.

-Help is needed to set up for the fair beforehand, to assist with implementation, and to help with break-down/clean-up.
+Help is needed to set up for the fair beforehand, to assist with implementation and to help with break-down/clean-up.
 Fair is held from 10 AM–2 PM.
 Specific shifts will be discussed during training (tentatively, 8 AM–12 PM and 11 AM–3 PM).
 Other limited opportunities for supporting the Health Fair may also be available.
-A pre-fair meeting may also be held, to brief volunteers.
+A pre-fair meeting may be held.

 2. Community Garden

-For Spring 2019, community garden work days are on the second and fourth Saturdays of each month, from 7–11 AM.
+For Spring 2020, community garden work days are on the second and fourth Saturdays of each month (February – April), from 7–11 AM.
 All students will be scheduled for at least one garden activity; through their choice/s on the Doodle online sign-up tool from Kaapuni.
 Friendly reminders will be sent during the week of the event.